junxit/us-congress-bills-111/metadata.md

 - 2010-07-15 — The Speaker designated the Honorable Ed Pastor to act as Chairman of the Committee.
 - 2010-07-15 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5654)
 - 2010-07-15 — The previous question was ordered pursuant to the rule. (consideration: CR H5653)
+- 2010-07-19 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.